 In this lesson, you will learn how to incorporate more flavor into food by marinating it.
 You will learn about the components of a marinade and what their functions are.
 You will be able to prepare a marinade from scratch and determine the appropriate marinating times for the type of food you are marinating.
 Finally, you will know how to handle used or leftover marinades.

 At the end of this cooking school lesson, you will be able to:

-- properly prepare meat for cooking after brining
+- prepare foods for cooking after they have been marinated

 In partnership with:

 Northwest Culinary Academy of Vancouver